SergeyMakeev/AT-Linker/README.md

-Allods Team Proxy Linker that automatically generates `.def` file from the input `.obj` files (supports ELF/COFF formats)
+Allods Team Proxy Linker that automatically generates `.def` file from the input `.obj` files
+It supports both ELF and COFF formats.)